 Dabur International Backs EAGAFEST 2024 To Encourage Ayurveda In UAE

-(MENAFN- Mid-East Info) Dubai, United Arab Emirates: Reiterating its commitment towards making Ayurveda a reliable choice for health and well-being across nations; Dabur International, with its 138 years of rich legacy, joined forces with EAGAFEST 2024.
+(MENAFN- Dubai PR Network) UAE, 2nd January 2024 : Reiterating its commitment towards making Ayurveda a reliable choice for health and well-being across nations; Dabur International, with its 138 years of rich legacy, joined forces with EAGAFEST 2024.

 Held at Crown Plaza, Deira the Emirates Ayurvedic Graduates Association (EAGA) celebrated and honoured the ancient science of holistic health and balanced living.
 As pioneers in revolutionizing Ayurvedic products across an array of essentials like personal care, oral care, hair care, and health supplements; Dabur International plays a pivotal in upholding the principles of Ayurveda.